-Apple Revised Guidance: Using a 70 percent isopropyl alcohol wipe or Clorox Disinfecting Wipes, you may gently wipe the exterior surfaces of your iPhone.
-Don’t use bleach in concentrations of 9% or higher.
+Apple Revised Guidance: Using a 70 percent isopropyl alcohol wipe, 75 percent ethyl alcohol wipe, or Clorox Disinfecting Wipes, you may gently wipe the exterior surfaces of your iPhone.
+Don’t use products containing bleach or hydrogen peroxide.
 Avoid getting moisture in any openings, and don’t submerge your iPhone in any cleaning agents.

 There are several makers of protective cases that can be aggressively disinfected without damaging the mobile devices.
 These include such companies as Future Nova and CODE.